Financial Planning

 Cost of Revenue

-SaaS cost of goods sold (also known as cost of revenue) is the hosting costs for the company’s software on platforms like Amazon Web Services, Google Cloud, and Microsoft Azure.
+SaaS cost of revenue is the hosting costs for the company’s software on platforms like Amazon Web Services, Google Cloud, and Microsoft Azure.
 Depending on the platform, companies pay on a subscription or usage-based model.
 These costs are built into the SaaS pricing strategy.

 Prepaid Expenses